 Gene is a 2014 recipient of the Blues Foundation's Keeping the Blues Alive Award for Achievement in Journalism.

-He is also the creator of the Louisiana Music Map, a tribute to the music and musicians of Louisiana.
+He is the creator of the Louisiana Music Map and the Southwest Louisiana Music Map, a visual tribute to the music and musicians of Louisiana.